BruceWind/AI-CustomerService/README.md

 ## Installation

-1. Clone the repository:
+1. Install **tesseract-ocr ** and Clone the repository.

+- For macOS, use Homebrew: `brew install tesseract`
+- For ubuntu: `sudo apt-get update && sudo apt-get install tesseract-ocr`

-2. Create a virtual environment and activate it:
+3. Create a virtual environment and activate it:
 ```
 python -m venv venv
 source venv/bin/activate